PrincySinghal/Html-code-generation-from-LLM/README.md

 2. Managing the computational complexity and memory limitations of large models.
 3. Ensuring reproducibility and consistency across training runs.
 4. Dealing with long training times and optimizing model runtime.
+5. Found ways to complete the training and evaluation without buying colab pro.
+Out of RAM error encountered during model training was solved by trying a different way to load my fine-tuned model rather than loading base model from scratch.

 ### Solutions Implemented:
 1. Adopting PeFT techniques like LoRA.